-- Get your drinks as soon as possible and be in the room, standing behind your chair when requested to do so by the Director of Ceremonies. - Grace may be sung before you sit for the meal.
-The secretary should have provided you with the words or they may be on a card on the table. - When the gavel is used it is expected that you cease any conversation and pay attention to the announcement that is made.
+- Get your drinks as soon as possible and be in the room, standing behind your chair when requested by the Director of Ceremonies. - Grace may be sung before you sit for the meal.
+The secretary will have provided you with the words or they may be on a card on the table.

-- There will be a number of toasts, some of which are followed by Masonic Fire.
-Please ask your Proposer or Director of Ceremonies to show you how to do this prior to the meal. - Use first names, other than when addressing anyone in their official office e.g. "Worshipful Master", "Brother Senior Warden"
+- When the gavel is used it is expected that you cease any conversation and pay attention to the announcement that is made. - There will be a number of toasts, some of which are followed by Masonic Fire.
+Please ask your Proposer or Director of Ceremonies to explain what this is, and to show you how to do this prior to the meal.
+Don't worry if you don't get it right 'first time' as there are many opportunities to improve. - Use first names, other than when addressing anyone in their official office e.g. "Worshipful Master", "Brother Senior Warden"